Stop Guessing.

 What is an ACR?

 An ACR (Accessibility Conformance Report) is the completed, published version of a VPAT.
-The relationship is straightforward: the VPAT is the blank standardized template created by the IT Industry Council; the ACR is what emerges when a vendor fills that template out for a specific product.
+The relationship is straightforward: the VPAT is the blank standardized template created by the IT Industry Council (opens in new tab); the ACR is what emerges when a vendor fills that template out for a specific product.
 In procurement conversations, both terms are used interchangeably.
 When a colleague asks a vendor to "send their VPAT," they are almost always requesting the completed ACR.

 Why evaluation matters